Untapped Award

 Breach Theatre’s Fringe First and Stage Award-winning historical drama It’s True, It’s True, It’s True, which went on to tour nationally and internationally, was performed at the Barbican and was filmed for broadcast by the BBC.

 And Nouveau Riche’s Stage Award-winning Queens of Sheba, which toured extensively, enjoyed four sold-out runs at Soho Theatre, and was recently presented at The Public Theater's prestigious Under the Radar Festival in NYC.
-Their latest show For Black Boys Who Have Considered Suicide When The Hue Gets Too Heavy, which was commissioned by New Diorama, just announced a historic West End transfer, after sold-out runs at NDT and the Royal Court.
+Their latest show For Black Boys Who Have Considered Suicide When The Hue Gets Too Heavy, which was commissioned by New Diorama, went on to a historic West End transfer, after sold-out runs at NDT and the Royal Court.

 “The Untapped shows ranked among the best of the entire festival, proof that support from organisations like Underbelly & New Diorama can pay off in spades.”
 WhatsOnStage